Mixing decorating styles in a room makes a room more interesting and attractive. Here are 7 tips for mixing style and

 Most of us do it.
-And most of us really don’t have much of a clue how to do it right.
+And many of us struggle with how to do it right.
 I’m talking about mixing decor styles.
-There are a few decor tips for mixing decorating styles that will help you mix things up in your home and do it brilliantly!
-Today let’s talk about mixing decor style and doing it right!
+There are a few tips for mixing decorating styles that will help you mix things up in your home and do it brilliantly!
+Today let’s chat about mixing decor style and doing it right!